What Do the Different Furnace Flame Colors Mean? | Eanes Heating & Air

 Yellow Flame

-A fully yellow flame, on the other hand, isn’t normal.
+A fully yellow flame in the furnace, on the other hand, isn’t normal.
 It results in moderate heat production, a higher monthly energy bill, and means one of a few things has occurred:

 Orange Flame